 Anti-Fog Glasses Improve Compliance in Cold Weather

-The number one complaint in cold weather isn’t the cold itself, it’s lens fogging!
+The number one complaint in cold weather isn’t the cold itself; it is lens fogging!
 When selecting safety eyewear with anti-fog coating, it is important to find lenses with permanently bonded coatings.
 These lenses will last longer and require less cleaning and wiping.

-Skullerz® Loki Safety Glasses have a patented Fog-Off™ treatment that will not wash off or wear off for fog-free viewing in cold weather.
-These glasses are designed to be worn as regular sunglasses or as safety goggles by removing the temples and attaching the included strap and adding the removable foam gasket for a dust-beating seal.
+Skullerz® Loki Safety Glasses have a patented Fog-Off™ treatment lens option that will not wash off or wear off for fog-free viewing in cold weather.
+These glasses are designed to be worn as regular sunglasses or as safety goggles by removing the temples, attaching the included strap, and adding the removable foam gasket for a dust-beating seal.

 Choose Polarized Safety Glasses to Reduce Snow Glare